Pillars of Practice

 Facilitating learning

-- Demonstrate ability and confidence in developing and supporting others to learn.
+- Demonstrate ability and understanding in supporting others to learn and develop.

 See the Flying Start NHS : Facilitating learning unit on Turas Learn.